aserto-dev/aserto-react/README.md

-    loading,     // true while the state is loading isLoaded,    // true if the accessMap was loaded error,       // error object (if initOptions.throwOnError is false) accessMap,   // access map
+    loading,     // true while the state is loading isLoaded,    // true if the accessMap was loaded error,       // error object (if initOptions.throwOnError is false) identity,    // identity header to send to accessmap call setIdentity, // set the identity header
+    accessMap,   // access map
     resourceMap, // resourceMap() function (see below)
     init,        // init() function (see below)